RightDataUSA

 The portion of the state which is included in the Piedmont / Southside / Shenandoah / SW Virginia regions accounts for just under 30% of the statewide vote and gives Republicans their biggest margins of any region.
 The statistically insignificant (barely 2% of the vote), lightly populated Chesapeake Bay counties also support Republicans lately, by almost exactly the same percentages as obtained in the Piedmont / Southside areas.

 The Greater Richmond and Hampton Roads regions together outnumber NOVA in total voters, though not by a lot.
 They solidly favor Democrats in most races, and if a Republican is going to win a statewide election he needs to come close to getting 50% here.
 Youngkin did that in 2021 (he received about 48%) but Ed Gillespie didn't in 2017 nor did Donald Trump or Hung Cao in 2024.
-The latter 3 GOP candidates mustered only about 42% or 43% here; Youngkin won statewide, the others did not.
+The latter 3 GOP candidates mustered only about 42% or 43% there; Youngkin won statewide, the others did not.

 Conclusion:

-Unlike in North Carolina in 2024, when the unpopularity of one GOP candidate (Mark Robinson) dragged down the entire statewide ticket although some Republicans won anyway, the presence of violent, feral racist Jay Jones as Democrat nominee for Attorney General has had no impact on other Virginia Democrats in 2025; in fact, Jones still retains about a 50-50 chance of winning himself according to left-wing pollsters.
+Unlike in North Carolina in 2024, where the unpopularity of one GOP candidate (Mark Robinson) dragged down the entire statewide Republican ticket although some Republicans won anyway, the presence of violent, feral racist Jay Jones as Democrat nominee for Attorney General has had no impact on other Virginia Democrats in 2025; in fact, Jones still retains about a 50-50 chance of winning himself according to left-wing pollsters.
 So any Jones Effect on the gubernatorial race which would assist Sears can likely be discounted as non-existent.

 As of October 15, campaign finance reports showed that CIAbby had raked in $53.8 million and disbursed $48.4 million.
 The Sears campaign lags far behind, running on about half of what the Democrat has done in both of those categories.
 There is also a wide disparity between the two candidates in terms of remaining cash-on-hand, with about a 3:1 advantage to Spanberger as we head into the final days of the campaign.